maybe2009/faith/README.md

 # Salted Faith don't have faith
 ## Brief
 Just a project for learning.
-Based on epoll, implementing an Reactor model.
+Based on epoll, implementing an Channel model.